nareshbhatia/mobx-state-router/README.md

 export class Link extends React.Component<LinkProps, {}> {...}
 ```

+You can pass other anchor tag attributes (such as onClick and onBlur) to this component.
+They will be passed through to the child anchor tag except for `href`, which is fully computed by this component.

+See RouterLink for simpler way to create anchor tags.

 ### RouterLink
 The `RouterLink` component is a simpler variation of `<Link>` that does not require the `routerStore` parameter.
 Also `toState` can be specified using simpler properties: `routeName`, `params` and `queryParams`.